The 2022 Nissan Maxima Falls Short Compared to Its Competitors

 The Nissan Maxima offers a cramped driving position, a tight back seat, and hindered visibility

 The Nissan Maxima’s aggressive styling, which Consumer Reports calls “concept-car-like,” betrays the overall visibility.
-Nissan installed short windows in the new sides and rear of the new Maxima, further hindering visibility.
-In addition to the windows, angled A pillars also cut down on visibility.
+Nissan installed short windows on the new sides and rear of the new Maxima, further hindering visibility.
+In addition to the windows, angled A-pillars also cut down on visibility.

 The 2022 Nissan Maxima is too noisy for a luxury sedan

 For the 2022 Maxima model, Nissan used active noise cancellation technology as well as laminated glass to overcome road noise.
-Consumer Reports found that in spite of these technologies, road noise easily found its way into the cabin.
+In spite of these technologies, road noise easily found its way into the cabin.
 In addition to road noise, the continuously variable transmission (CVT) lets the new Nissan Maxima’s V6 engine down.
 The CVT holds high RPMs while the engine works hard, usually during highway merging speeds.
-Consumer Reports was displeased with the sound made by the V6, calling it “unpolished.”
+As a result, the Maxima is a noisy affair, while some competitors are more musical.

 So what does the 2022 Nissan Maxima do well?

-Consumer Reports didn’t find the Maxima to be a total lost cause.
-The Maxima is quick, using its 300 horsepower V6 to sprint to 60 mph in just 6.5 seconds.
-The torquey engine is, however, let down by the CVT’s sluggish operation.
-On top of that power, the Maxima reportedly performed well in the avoidance maneuver course.
+Of course, the Maxima isn’t a total lost cause.
+The Nissan model is peppy, using its 300 horsepower V6 to sprint to 60 mph in just 6.5 seconds.
+The torquey engine is, however, let down by the CVT’s sluggish shifting performance.

-Beyond performance, Maxima’s most redeeming qualities are in the interior and the user-friendly technology.
-Consumer Reports found the Platinum trim quilted seats to be comfortable and stylish, if not as adjustable as desired.
-Additionally, the infotainment system is near industry-leading and controls are ergonomic and easy to use.
+Beyond acceleration, the Maxima’s most redeeming qualities are in the interior and the user-friendly technology.
+The Platinum trim’s quilted seats are comfortable and stylish, if not as adjustable as desired.
+Additionally, the infotainment system is near industry-leading.
+Moreover, the interior controls are ergonomic and easy to use.

 The 2022 Maxima is not a viable alternative to the Toyota Avalon

-On top of value, the Avalon boasts a more comfortable and refined ride than the Maxima.
+On top of value for money, the Avalon boasts a more comfortable and refined ride than the Maxima.
 The Avalon also has a more spacious cabin than the Nissan and a much higher owner satisfaction rate.
 Finally, the Avalon is available in a hybrid option, which can achieve a much more economical 42 mpg overall.